repulsivityy/vt_dorks/README.md

 ```

 Searching for any filenames starting the string mimi <br>
-_(the "entity:file" modifer is not required as the modifier "name" implies searching through the File corpus, but is included for clarity and consistency sake)_
+_(the "entity:file" modifer is not required as the modifier "name" implies searching through the File corpus, but is included for clarity and consistency)_

 ```
 entity:file name:mimi*